linqiao710/cs7641_a1_shared/charts/readme.txt

-This folder is used fot plots generated.
+This folder is used for plots generated.